qsymmachus/notes/graphql.md

 ```

 As these examples illustrate, multiple subgraphs can contribute fields to a single type.
 For example, both the user and products subgraphs contribute fields to the `Review` type.

+You can learned about all the federated directives in the [directive docs](https://www.apollographql.com/docs/federation/federated-types/federated-directives/).

 #### The supergraph schema